Euclid. Populating a dark universe with galaxies using SciPIC: Dark matter halo catalogues

 \subsection{FS2-Deep}

 The FS2-Deep dark matter-only simulation consists of a box with a side length of $1000\,\hMpc$ and a particle mass resolution of $10^8\,h^{-1}\,M_\odot$.
 It was also generated using the \texttt{PKDGRAV3} $N$-body code.
 The simulation was run with the same softening length and cosmology as FS2-Wide.
-The main data product consists of two light-cones pointing in opposite directions on the sky, each covering $50\,\mathrm{deg}^2$ up to $z=10$.
+The main data product consists of two light cones pointing in opposite directions on the sky, each covering $50\,\mathrm{deg}^2$ up to $z=10$.
 They were produced on the fly during the simulation generation.
-Similar to FS2-Wide, haloes were identified using the \texttt{ROCKSTAR} algorithm with a minimum of 10 particles ($\approx\,1.0\times 10^{9}\,h^{-1}\,M_\odot$), although again some haloes ended up with lower mass after discarding unbound particles.
-Besides the light-cones, halo catalogues for 100 different redshift snapshots were stored.
+Similar to FS2-Wide, haloes were identified using the \texttt{ROCKSTAR} algorithm with a minimum of ten particles ($\approx\,1.0\times 10^{9}\,h^{-1}\,M_\odot$), although again some haloes ended up with lower mass after discarding unbound particles.
+Besides the light cones, halo catalogues for 100 different redshift snapshots were stored.

-For the calibration, we select a subset of haloes within a box of side length $300\,\hMpc$ in the snapshot at $z=0$.
+For the calibration, we selected a subset of haloes within a box of side length $300\,\hMpc$ in the snapshot at $z=0$.
 This subset includes more than 63 million haloes.
-To reduce the data volume and speed up the calibration process, we further consider a halo mass cut of $\logten[M_{\mathrm{h}}/(h^{-1}\,M_\odot)] > 10.5$.
-This cut is applied to exclude very low-mass haloes, taking into account the minimum luminosity threshold of the galaxies used as reference for the calibration (see Sect. \ref{subsec:cal}).
-In total, we use 2\,539\,365 haloes to perform the calibration.
-Following the same approach as for FS2-Wide, we use the halo virial mass computed by \texttt{ROCKSTAR} using the bound particles for the calibration.
+To reduce the data volume and speed up the calibration process, we further considered a halo mass cut of $\logten[M_{\mathrm{h}}/(h^{-1}\,M_\odot)] > 10.5$.
+This cut was applied to exclude very low-mass haloes, taking into account the minimum luminosity threshold of the galaxies used as reference for the calibration (see Sect. \ref{subsec:cal}).
+In total, we used 2\,539\,365 haloes to perform the calibration.
+Following the same approach as for FS2-Wide, we used the halo virial mass computed by \texttt{ROCKSTAR} using the bound particles for the calibration.
 In Fig. \ref{fig:HMF}, we show the halo mass functions (HMFs) of the subset of haloes considered for the FS2-Wide and FS2-Deep halo catalogues, together with the Schechter fit model \citep{Schechter1976} used to perform the AM (see Sect. \ref{subsubsec:AM}).
 Both HMFs agree well at the low-mass end but show some discrepancy at the high-mass end, where FS2-Deep presents a higher abundance.
-This behaviour is expected as the FS2-Deep HMF is for a snapshot at $z=0$, while the FS2-Wide HMF is measured in the light-cone and covers a range of nearby redshifts with a median redshift around $0.1$.
+This behaviour is expected as the FS2-Deep HMF is for a snapshot at $z=0$, while the FS2-Wide HMF is measured in the light cone and covers a range of nearby redshifts with a median redshift around $0.1$.